vcsjones/AzureSignTool/README.md

 Azure Sign Tool
 ===============

-The below README is based on functionality in `main`.
+The below README is based on functionality in `main` which may not be the same as the latest released version of AzureSignTool.
 For README information about released versions, please see the README for the version's associated tag.
-The README for the current release can [be found here](https://github.com/vcsjones/AzureSignTool/blob/v2.0.17/README.md).
+The README for the current release can [be found here](https://github.com/vcsjones/AzureSignTool/blob/v3.0.0/README.md).

 Azure Sign Tool is similar to `signtool` in the Windows SDK, with the major difference being that it uses Azure Key Vault for performing the signing process.
 The usage is like `signtool`, except with a limited set